 So, this list is a compilation, carefully curated, of my tips on the best places to go in Paris in 4 days.

 Here are a few travel tips for your first trip.

 I have always visited Paris in the summer – or between May and September to be more precise – and except for once, the weather has always been lovely.
 It is not too hot (like Italy in summer), which is great because Paris has to be experienced outdoors.

 While many places, like museums, can be visited at any time of year, I suggest visiting between April and early November for the activities mentioned below.
 It is not a specific summer Paris itinerary, but the tips are probably most enjoyable when it is warmish outside (in case you visit in winter, check out Paris at Christmas Time)

 After all, most of the mentioned activities are outdoors, and let’s face it: Paris on a gray day loses, like most other places, a bit of its charm.

-There are also many events, like the Tour de France and Fashion Week, that make prices for accommodations even more expensive.
+Like the Tour de France and Fashion Week, many events make prices for accommodations even more expensive.
 So, if you aren’t visiting for one of those events, try avoiding those times.